-- (4) Resolution No. 8 above, if passed, will empower the Directors of the Company to issue shares and convertible securities in the Company up to a maximum of fifty percent (50%) of the issued share capital of the Company (of which the aggregate number of shares and convertible securities to be issued other than on a pro rata basis to existing shareholders shall not exceed twenty percent (20%) of the issued share capital of the Company) for such purposes as they consider would be in the interests of the Company.
-This authority will continue in force until the next Annual General Meeting of the Company or the expiration of the period within which the next Annual General Meeting is required by law to be held, whichever is the earlier, unless the authority is previously revoked or varied at a general meeting. - (5) Resolution No. 9 above, if passed, will renew, effective until the conclusion of the next Annual General Meeting, the Dyno Nobel IPT Mandate to enable the Company, its subsidiaries and associated companies which are considered "entities at risk" to enter in the ordinary course of business into certain types of interested person transactions with specific classes of the Company's interested persons.
-Particulars of the Dyno Nobel IPT Mandate are set out in the Appendix 1 to this Notice of Annual General Meeting which is enclosed with the Company's Annual Report 2015. - (6) Resolution No. 10 above, if passed, will renew, effective until the conclusion of the next Annual General Meeting, the Minbao Group IPT Mandate to enable the Company, its subsidiaries and associated companies which are considered "entities at risk" to enter in the ordinary course of business into certain types of interested person transactions with specific classes of the Company's interested persons.
-Particulars of the Minbao Group IPT Mandate are set out in the Appendix 2 to this Notice of Annual General Meeting which is enclosed with the Company's Annual Report 2015.
+- (4) There are no relationships (including immediate family relationships) between Mr. Gregory John Hayne and the other Directors and the Company.
+Mr. Gregory John Hayne is the representative/employee of a shareholder with shareholdings of 10% or more in the voting shares of the Company. - (5) Resolution No. 8 above, if passed, will empower the Directors of the Company to issue shares and convertible securities in the Company up to a maximum of fifty percent (50%) of the issued share capital of the Company (of which the aggregate number of shares and convertible securities to be issued other than on a pro rata basis to existing shareholders shall not exceed twenty percent (20%) of the issued share capital of the Company) for such purposes as they consider would be in the interests of the Company.
+This authority will continue in force until the next Annual General Meeting of the Company or the expiration of the period within which the next Annual General Meeting is required by law to be held, whichever is the earlier, unless the authority is previously revoked or varied at a general meeting. - (6) Resolution No. 9 above, if passed, will renew, effective until the conclusion of the next Annual General Meeting, the Dyno Nobel IPT Mandate to enable the Company, its subsidiaries and associated companies which are considered "entities at risk" to enter in the ordinary course of business into certain types of interested person transactions with specific classes of the Company's interested persons.
+Particulars of the Dyno Nobel IPT Mandate are set out in the Appendix 1 to this Notice of Annual General Meeting which is enclosed with the Company's Annual Report 2016. - (7) Resolution No. 10 above, if passed, will renew, effective until the conclusion of the next Annual General Meeting, the Minbao Group IPT Mandate to enable the Company, its subsidiaries and associated companies which are considered "entities at risk" to enter in the ordinary course of business into certain types of interested person transactions with specific classes of the Company's interested persons.
+Particulars of the Minbao Group IPT Mandate are set out in the Appendix 2 to this Notice of Annual General Meeting which is enclosed with the Company's Annual Report 2016.

-Notes: -
+Notes:-